firefish475/wiki-rli/Ardour-recording.md

 pacman -S liblo

+ThinkVantage key can be bound in graphical settings in Gnome.

+Then list all Gnome keybindings: for k in `gsettings list-keys org.gnome.desktop.wm.keybindings`; do echo $k = `gsettings get org.gnome.desktop.wm.keybindings $k`; done

+gsettings list-recursively  org.gnome.desktop.wm.keybindings | sort | more

+gsettings set org.gnome.settings-daemon.plugins.media-keys volume-up "['Launch1']"

+This works, test by resetting volume-down and volume-up and binding it to Launch1.
+So the ThinkVantage key is Launch1 in Archlinux Gnome3.

+gsettings list-keys org.gnome.settings-daemon.plugins.media-keys

 < x42> SparFuxXx: if Ardour has no focus, you have to "remote control" it.
 Various options exist for that.